corda/corda/docs/source/running-a-node.rst

 * ``--base-directory``, ``-b``: The node working directory where all the files are kept (default: ``.``).
 * ``--config-file``, ``-f``: The path to the config file.
 Defaults to ``node.conf``.
-* ``--dev-mode``, ``-d``: Runs the node in developer mode.
+* ``--dev-mode``, ``-d``: Runs the node in development mode.
 Unsafe in production.
 Defaults to true on MacOS and desktop versions of Windows.
 False otherwise.
 * ``--no-local-shell``, ``-n``: Do not start the embedded shell locally.
 * ``--on-unknown-config-keys <[FAIL,WARN,INFO]>``: How to behave on unknown node configuration.
 Defaults to FAIL.
 * ``--sshd``: Enables SSH server for node administration.